Built for the operator who can't afford a leak — or a hallucination.

 Design-partner conversations, board-level concerns, escalations — direct to the founder, always.

-A versioned PDF of this Trust Center — bundled with the current SOC 2 readiness summary, the master agreement template, and the DPA — is available on email request.
+A versioned PDF of this Trust Center, plus the procurement-grade SECURITY_POSTURE one-pager, is available on email request.
 NDA available before any document leaves our environment.